Alex-Ueki/Anime-SR/README.md

 - Expanded Super Resolution CNN (ESR)
 - Deep Denoising Super Resolution (DDSR)

-There is also an incomplete implementation of *<a href="https://arxiv.org/abs/1511.04587">Accurate Image Super-Resolution Using Very Deep Convolutional Networks</a>*.
+From *<a href="https://arxiv.org/abs/1511.04587">Accurate Image Super-Resolution Using Very Deep Convolutional Networks</a>*.
 - Very Deep Super Resolution (VDSR)

+Additionally, as a modification
+- Exponential Linear Unit Variations on the above models

+Finally, there are models that can be generated using evolve.py

 ## Credits

 *<a href="https://github.com/titu1994/Image-Super-Resolution">Image-Super-Resolution</a>*
-for base code.
+for base code and implementations of
+Super Resolution CNN, Expanded Super Resolution, Deep Denoising Super Resolution.

+*<a href="https://arxiv.org/abs/1511.04587">Accurate Image Super-Resolution Using Very Deep Convolutional Networks</a>*. for the model structure of VDSR.

 *https://gist.github.com/jackdoerner/1c9c48956a1e00a29dbc* for DPX file io.

-**PU: More credits here**